harveymannering/GlassDetectionInVideos/README.md

 # Glass Detection in Videos

-MSc Project for Computer Graphics, Vision, and Imaging at UCL
+MSc Project for Computer Graphics, Vision, and Imaging at UCL by Harvey Mannering

 ## Overview